This is the best way to serve corn, period.

 Next up, you'll want to combine a few more delicious things.
 Cotija cheese, crumbled finely (if you can't find it, a good, crumbly feta will do well); Mexican crema (or sour cream); mayonnaise; garlic; cilantro; and powdered chili.

 There are those strange folks out there who can't seem to stomach mayonnaise or mayonnaise-slathered food.
-To those, I would first suggest that you attempt to start thinking about finding more joy in your life, then immediately follow it up by filling your mouths with deliciously saucy grilled corn before you begin to argue otherwise.
+To those, I would first suggest that you attempt to start thinking about finding more joy in your life, then immediately follow it up by filling your mouth with deliciously saucy grilled corn before you begin to argue otherwise.

 The most delicious thing about all those delicious ingredients is that they become even more delicious when you combine them all in a creamy sauce.